-Understanding the Appraisal Process
+Making Sense of the Appraisal Process

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-Appraisals start with the inspection
+Appraisals start with the property inspection

-Once the site has been inspected, an appraiser uses two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Next, after the inspection, we use two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.

 Cost Approach